 What is the First World War?

-It involved most of the world’s great powers, which were assembled in two opposing alliances: the Allies and the Central Powers.
+It involved most of the world’s great powers assembled in two opposing alliances: the Allies and the Central Powers.
 More than 70 million military personnel, including 60 million Europeans, were mobilized in one of the largest wars in history.

-The war ended with a Central Powers’ defeat after heavy territorial and human losses on all fronts.
+The war ended with a Central Powers’ defeat after heavy territorial and human losses.

-As a result of this defeat, Germany lost its position as a global great power and experienced considerable political instability that deteriorated into chaos with the rise to power of Adolf Hitler and Nazism resulting in the Second World War.
+As a result of this defeat, Germany lost its position as a global great power.
+It experienced considerable political instability that deteriorated into chaos with the rise to power of Adolf Hitler and Nazism, resulting in the Second World War.

 What was the role of Germany in the First World War?